 Other sessions: Funny Feminism: Joking Our Way to Gender Equality

-Elana is incoming Director of Online Organizing at Make the Road Action Fund– the c4 of New York’s largest participatory immigrant organization, Make the Road NY.
+Elana is Director of Online Organizing for Make the Road Action– the political arm of NY’s largest participatory immigrant organization, Make the Road NY.
 Make the Road builds the power of Latino and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.

 Elana writes about the labor movement, online organizing and superhero comics at @Elana_Brooklyn